MaurGi/JUMP/Doc/JUMPObjectModel.md

 The `Master` stage is the main screen one, the user is connected to Photon, but not yet into a game room.
 While connected to the Photon Master server (but not in a Room), the `JUMPMultiplayer.IsConnectedToMaster` property will be set to `true`.

-To start the matchmaking proces, you call the `Matchmake` operation:
+To start the matchmaking process, you call the `Matchmake` operation:
 ```c#
 public void Matchmake()
 ```